 - Radio waves travel through most things, including our bodies, without doing any harm.
 Light waves, another form of radiation, are essential to life, as is infra-red radiation which transmits heat from one place to another, and particularly from the sun to the earth.

 - The air that we breathe is radioactive.
 This is because cosmic rays entering the atmosphere create carbon dioxide containing carbon 14, a radioactive form of carbon.
-This slowly turns into normal carbon, but every gram of natural carbon (e.g. in our bodies, or in plants) emits 15 radioactive particles every minute.
+This slowly turns into normal non-radioactive carbon But this happens so slowly that every gram of natural carbon (e.g. in our bodies, in the atmosphere (as Carbon Dioxide) or in plants) typically emits 15 radioactive particles every minute.
 This gradual reduction in radioactivity provides a way of establishing the age of very old organic material:- "carbon dating".

 Radiation and radioactivity are nevertheless very scary.
 We have a choice about whether to accept the (much higher) risks associated with, for instance, smoking and drinking.
 But the risks from such things as radioactive spillages are imposed on us without our agreement.
 Even worse, we cannot detect radioactivity, and it poses threats to unborn generations.
 The public therefore understandably expect the Government to take every possible measure to protect it from this danger.

-Policy makers therefore need to understand that there is a radiation spectrum, ranging from very energetic and dangerous radiation through to very low energy and very safe radiation.
-The following are the three principal types of radiation within this spectrum, in order of decreasing energy.
+There is a radiation spectrum, ranging from very energetic and dangerous radiation through to very low energy and very safe radiation.
+The following are the three principal types of radiation within this spectrum, in order of decreasing energy - and so starting from the right in the above chart,

 1. Ionising Radiation The most energetic radiation is very dangerous because it can ionise material in the body.
 Most ionisations are harmless, but there is a small chance that ionisation of DNA can cause cancer.
 The main components of this part of the spectrum are: